 Our School has a rich history.
 For over 70 years, we have provided leadership within the Hamilton community and beyond in nursing education, nursing scholarship and research, and nursing practice.

-Dr. Sandra L. Carroll, Associate Dean, Health Sciences & Director, School of Nursing
+Dr. Sandra L. Carroll, Vice-Dean, Health Sciences & Executive Director, School of Nursing

 Welcome to the School of Nursing at McMaster.
 It is my privilege and honor to serve as Interim Associate Dean, Health Sciences and Director of the School of Nursing (2017 – 2018).
 At McMaster, we are committed to the education of highly skilled professional nurses who are at the heart of health care— from the hospital bedside to the community.
 Our vision is to advance health and well-being through excellence in nursing.
 Our key core values centre on respect, creativity, and caring.
 Nurses are advocates for patients and families through health promotion, quality care delivery, and innovative and impactful research.
 As a community, we are also engaged in local, national, and international nursing leadership.
 Nurses comprise the largest single regulated health profession in Ontario, achieving sustained excellence as our healthcare system continues to evolve.
 Our school has a rich history of driving healthcare since its inception in 1946.
 Alongside our hospital, community, and educational partners, we continue to shape healthcare by ensuring excellence in our students.
 Our School’s faculty and staff are the key drivers of our student success.
 I look forward to working with all students, faculty, and our leadership team in the coming year.
 Together, we invite you to explore and engage in all that our School of Nursing has to offer.